usnistgov/OOF2/README.md

-If you need superuser permissions to create files in the installation directory (possibly because you didn't change `CMAKE_INSTALL_PREFIX` in step 3) you can run the build and installation steps separately os that you can use superuser privileges for installation
+If you need superuser permissions to create files in the installation directory (possibly because you didn't change `CMAKE_INSTALL_PREFIX` in step 3) you should run the build and installation steps separately so that you can use superuser privileges for installation:

     % make
     % sudo make install